adam-p/danforth-east/README.md

 There are occurences of branding in files that aren't yet properly parameterized, so you should search for "deca" or "danforth" in source files for strings you should change for your own organization.

-Replace the contents of `templates/tasks/email-*` files to match your community organization.
+* Replace the contents of `templates/tasks/email-*` files to match your community organization.

-Change the timezone in `cron.yaml` and `config/__init__.py` to your own.
+* Change the timezone in `cron.yaml` and `config/__init__.py` to your own.
 List of [possible timezones here](http://en.wikipedia.org/wiki/List_of_zoneinfo_time_zones).

-You might want to change "Postal Code" to your local equivalent.
+* You might want to change "Postal Code" to your local equivalent.

+* The member form has a "Toronto" default value for city.

+* The member form has a Toronto-ish placeholder for postal code.

+* If you don't have a farmers' market in your neighbourhood, you'll probably want to change or remove that option.

-If your heathen country uses "check" instead of "cheque", I...
+* If your heathen country uses "check" instead of "cheque", I...
 I just don't know.

 Production steps